UCLALibrary/oral-history-staff-ui/README.md

    ```$ docker-compose down```

+### Resetting the local database

+The local docker-based development database can be reset as needed.
+This is helpful when switching between branches which involve migrations, or when testing data loading and transformation.

+To do this, run:
+`docker_scripts/nuke_dev_db.sh`

+It does the following:
+* Shuts down the application
+* Drops the docker volume for the database
+* Starts the application
+* Reloads data files via management commands.
+  * This currently is just `ProjectItem` and `Name` files; others will be added as loaders are finished.

+The script warns users, and requires them to confirm their decision.

+Developers can opt out of reloading data by adding a specific parameter:
+`docker_scripts/nuke_dev_db.sh NOLOAD`

 ### Logging

 Basic logging is available, with logs captured in `logs/application.log`.
 At present, logs from both the custom application code and Django itself are captured.